Lachiecodes/Securing-and-Hardening-Linux/README.md

 - I’m going to encrypt an entire USB stick using dm-crypt and LUKS.
 - You can follow the same steps if you want to encrypt a hard disk partition or an external USB hard drive.
 - The following commands will destroy all data on the disk, so I encourage you to back up and migrate important files before continuing.
-- Keep in mind this is a full disk encryption solution for Linux based systems.
+- Keep in mind this is a full disk encryption solution for Linux-based systems.
 - If you want to access the encrypted disk on Windows or Mac, you must install another software.
 - For example on Windows, you must install LibreCrypt to access the encrypted files.
 - The first step is to install cryptsetup if it’s not already on your system: `sudo apt install cryptsetup`.<br>